dmgrit/priority-channels/README.md

 - Channel groups by frequency ratio inside group and choose among groups by frequency ratio
 - Tree of priority channels - any combinations of the above to [multiple levels of hierarchy](#combination-of-priority-channels-to-multiple-levels-of-hierarchy)

+### Advanced use cases - dynamic prioritization
+- Dynamic frequency ratio selection from list of [preconfigured ratios](#priority-channel-with-dynamic-frequency-ratio)
+- Dynamic prioritization strategy selection from list of [preconfigured strategies](#priority-channel-with-dynamic-prioritization-strategy)

 ## Usage